-Management cluster setup for baremetal
+Management cluster setup for bare metal

 Creating a bootstrap cluster

-In this guide, we will focus on creating a bootstrap cluster which is basically a local management cluster created using kind .
+In this guide, we will focus on creating a bootstrap cluster which is basically a local management cluster created using kind.

 To create a bootstrap cluster, you can use the following command: